-Federal Reserve Banks across the country collect anecdotes from contacts and hone in on key concerns for their Beige Book summaries.
+Federal Reserve Banks across the country collect anecdotes from contacts and hone in on concerns for Federal Reserve Beige Book summaries, published eight times each year.
 Historically, insights about conditions affecting low- and moderate-income communities have come from the perspective of businesses.
-However, in September 2022, several Reserve Banks began including “Community Conditions” and “Community Perspectives” sections.
+Several Reserve Banks began including “Community Conditions” and “Community Perspectives” sections in the fall of 2022.
 These sections provide insight into local changes through direct accounts of nonprofit and community leaders and workforce professionals serving lower-income people.
-Here are some takeaways from the January 2023 Beige Book, which was prepared at the Federal Reserve Bank of Cleveland and based on information collected on or before January 9, 2023.
+Here are some takeaways from the January 2024 Beige Book, which was prepared at the Federal Reserve Bank of Philadelphia and based on information collected on or before January 8, 2024.

 – New York Fed, Federal Reserve 2nd District, Community Perspectives

 “Nonprofit childcare providers reported that funding had decreased even as demand for childcare services had increased during the past six months.
 Pandemic-era funding, such as that from the Child Care Stabilization Grant program that ended in September 2023, had primarily been used to pay staff salaries or bonuses.
 With the loss of government funding, one Cleveland-area provider said, ‘We are forced to increase costs for private-pay families as the funds available are not sufficient to provide a living wage to our staff.
 It has also put a lot of pressure on us to privately fundraise to fill the gap.”

 – Cleveland Fed, Federal Reserve 4th District, Community Conditions